Trane UC600 BACnet MS/TP to Modbus RTU Case Study

 Have a Similar BACnet-to-Modbus Project?

-If you need to expose BACnet equipment to a Modbus network, Chipkin can help scope the point mapping, configure the gateway, and deliver a cleaner handoff for commissioning.
+Need to expose Trane UC600 BACnet MS/TP points to a Modbus RTU client?
+Chipkin can help define the mapping, configure the gateway, and deliver documentation your team can commission with less guesswork.
 Tell us about your project.